DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 <hr/>

-## PRACTICE 2: Analysis of the frequency response of a digital control system
+## SESSION 2: Analysis of the frequency response of a digital control system

 For a more detailed explanation of the practice 2 click [here](P2_en.html).